 Kadathanadan Kalari Center is nearby and has performances of kallaripayutu, Kerala's ancient martial arts.

-If you're interested in local life, Wandertails offers this private day trip of the rustic life of Thekkady.
+If you're interested in local life, Wandertails offers a private day trip of the rustic life of Thekkady.